Faboor/MonkeyScripts/README.md

 ## Redirect www.amazon to smile.amazon
 Does what it says: Redirects amazon pages to smile.amazon, so that a small percentage of the purchases go towards charity.

+## Bing Redirect
+Redirects searches on Bing to Google.
+Particularly useful when the search starts from the Windows Start menu where you cannot choose your default search engine.
+Work great in conjunction with [EdgeDeflector](https://github.com/da2x/EdgeDeflector) to open those Start searches in Chrome instead of Edge ([instructions](https://www.howtogeek.com/226638/make-the-windows-10-start-menu-and-cortana-search-google-instead-of-bing/)).